 In Rice Lake, my dad worked as the editor and publisher of the Rice Lake Chronotype, the local newspaper.
 It was hard for my mom at first, being in a small town after NYC, but she persisted.
 Then, they started to have a bunch of kids, and I think she put a lot of her creative spirit into her kids.

-“I always thought of Rice Lake as the best place in the world to grow up, even thought it was kind of rough and tough and I got into a lot of fights.
+“I always thought of Rice Lake as the best place in the world to grow up, even though it was kind of rough-and-tough and I got into a lot of fights.
 I have a dead tooth from getting hit in the mouth with a chain during a fight when I was about 12 or 13.
-Dentists have wanted to take it out or whiten it, but I said, ‘No, it's a trademark.’
-Who would I be if I didn't have my crooked finger or my black tooth?
+Dentists have wanted to take it out or whiten it, but I said, ‘No, it’s a trademark.’
+Who would I be if I didn’t have my crooked finger or my black tooth?

 When I was growing up there were always bullies around, like this older guy, Chester.
 I played Little League baseball, but in those days it wasn’t like now where the parents come with their lawn chairs and you have uniforms and get your picture taken and there are little baseball cards made of you.
 We had no uniforms, parents were never around.
 We just rode our bikes to this dusty field, but we did play a lot of baseball.
 Sometimes I’d have a little money and go to the root beer stand or Dairy Queen for lunch after the games.
 That’s where this Chester would hang out with his lackeys, and they would come and surround you and try to get money from you.

 I did my best to avoid him, but once we did fight.
-He was nineteen or so and I was fourteen.
-He came into an after school dance with a couple of his friends; they sat down behind me and he started pushing me.
+He was 19 or so and I was 14.
+He came into an after-school dance with a couple of his friends; they sat down behind me and he started pushing me.
 I told him off in front of all his friends.
 When I left later on he was waiting for me in the parking lot.

 I was pretty scrappy, and I was able to beat him up.
 After it was all over, I remember walking away, but while my back was turned he came charging at me like he was going to jump on my back.
 It was an asphalt parking lot, and he made too much noise.
 Once I heard him, I jumped aside and stuck my foot out, and he went sprawling.
 He told me how he was gonna kill me and how I couldn’t run from him or whatever, but I thought I had proved my point.